-I had a wonderful week of Qigong Teacher Training in mid-April at Kripalu in Western Massachusetts.
-My fellow students came from many different backgrounds – qigong/tai chi, yoga, acupuncture, reiki, breath work, martial arts, coaching, and meditation.
-I met, for the first time, someone who specializes in forest bathing – a mindfulness in nature practice.
+One of the things I’ve loved about my meditation and qigong teacher trainings over the years is the people I’ve met along the way.
+My colleagues came from many different backgrounds – qigong/tai chi, yoga, acupuncture, reiki, breath work, martial arts, coaching, and meditation.
+I’ve even met someone who specializes in forest bathing – a mindfulness in nature practice.
 Each of these practices have in common the benefit of helping you manage and reduce stress.

 The mental and emotional strain from our demanding, constantly electronically connected, and rushed lifestyles is no laughing matter for a number of reasons, including the following:

 Stress Weakens the Immune System

 The immune system is the body’s form of defense.
 A myriad of cells, tissues, and organs work together to fight toxins and other foreign substances which can cause harm to the body.
 When stressed, the immune system is less able to fend off illness.

 Studies have shown that the immune system of highly stressed people has sluggish responses to health challenges.
 The stress hormone cortisol can suppress the effectiveness of the immune system.
 If stress is not reduced and cortisol levels remain high, the immune system may continue to operate sluggishly.

 Studies indicate that most adults in the U.S. experience high to moderate levels of stress.
 Further, stress plays a part in many diseases such as high blood pressure, cardiovascular disease, diabetes, cancer, obesity, and chronic digestive problems.
 Stress is said to be the underlying cause of the vast majority of physician’s visits.